 As shown in the graph below, the portion of free chlorine that is HOCl is lowered significantly as the pH rises when CYA is not present, dropping by 52.7 relative percent from a proportion of free chlorine of 48.6% to 23.0% as the pH rises from 7.5 to 8.0.
 However, with 30 ppm CYA (and 2 ppm DPD-FC), the HOCl drops 15.1 relative percent from 1.36% to 1.15%.
 Since the HOCl concentration is so much higher when CYA is not present, the seemingly large drop at high pH results in an HOCl concentration that is still higher than what is present with typical pool CYA concentrations.
 For instance—with 1 ppm DPD-FC, no CYA, and pH 8.0—the HOCl is 0.23 ppm.
 While with 20 ppm CYA and pH 7.0, the HOCl is 0.027 ppm.
 The pH is still important when hyperchlorinating for Disinfection after a diarrheal incident (i.e., high-risk Cryptosporidium contamination event).
 In the presence of CYA, the effect of pH on HOCl concentrations is greatly diminished as shown in the following graph and table:

-Impact of pH on HOCl concentration for various concentrations of CYA.
+Table 5.7.3.4.1 Impact of pH on HOCl concentration for various concentrations of CYA.
 The curves were calculated using 1 ppm DPD-FC, 77°F/25 °C and 1,000 ppm TDS(230).